Reduce, reuse, recycle… Rings a bell? Why is it so important? It’s actually the root of an eco-friendly lifestyle.

 I know what you are thinking: organic food is way more expensive…

 Well, I must admit that when I went shopping in Paris, I got a slap in the face!
 But it’s just a matter of time.
-You have to keep looking, and you will end up finding something more affordable, believe me!
+You have to keep looking, and you will end up finding more affordable produce, believe me!
 In Barcelona, it’s the same, I had to search and compare shops.

-Another point I wanted to make: going to an organic store like Veritas or Whole Foods Market may be more expensive than going to a traditional supermarket like Mercadona or Walmart… But as I often say, I prefer to eat less and eat better.
+Another point I wanted to make: going to an organic store may be more expensive than going to a traditional supermarket.
+But, as I often say, I prefer to eat less and eat better.
 Focus on quality rather than on quantity.
 My taste buds are so much happier than with processed food!
 So at the end of the day, I do not spend much more.
-It often happens to some of my relatives to tell me that when they eat at a fast food restaurant, they are hungry again after an hour… There seems to be a reason for that… And not a healthy one according to a study presented here…
+I often hear relatives of mine say that when they eat at a fast-food restaurant, they are hungry again after an hour… There seems to be a reason for that… And not a healthy one according to a study you can read here…

 Try to think of small convenience stores.
 They are not necessarily expensive.

 Zero waste stores: say no to plastics and packagings